 North American Taxidermy for Sale - Wild Hog

-North American Wild Boar taxidermy shoulder mount.
-Front facing and mounted in a natural pose.
-Mouth is open for the optimal view of tusks.
+North American Wild Boar head taxidermy mount.
+Front facing mount with good color and coarse, black hair.
+Mouth is open and has excellent detailing.
 Hair is black, thick, and course.
-The craftsmanship of this mount earns our taxidermy quality rating of "Excellent."
-Great wild pig for the trophy room collection, cabin or lodge.
+Taxidermy rating of "Nice".
+Great wild pig for the trophy room collection.

 About the Wild Boar

 The Wild Boar is a species of Wild Pig, also known as wild hog, feral pig, feral hog, razorback, Eurasian wild boar, Russian wild boar.
 Originally native to the forests of Europe, north-west Africa, and Asia.
 The Wild Boar has an extremely wide distribution with the number of estimated Wild Boar subspecies ranging from 4 to 25.
 Naturally, it is hard to classify them all as they can easily interbreed, so it is widely agreed that there are four main subspecies which are determined by their location.
 The Wild Boar is an extremely adaptable animal as it is found in a variety of different habitats, eats almost anything and not only runs fast but also swims well too.